-We included dietary fat intake, physical activity as well as statin use in models of the primary LDL-C endpoint to determine their influence on LDL-C levels.
+We included dietary fat intake, physical activity, and statin use, as well, in models of the primary LDL-C end point to determine their influence on LDL-C levels.
 We also assessed whether incorporation of a GRS into conventional risk estimates led to an increase in anxiety levels.
-Family history of CHD was also analyzed as a predictor of LDL-C levels at follow up and the secondary endpoints, independent of randomized group status.
+Family history of CHD was also analyzed as a predictor of LDL-C levels at follow-up and the secondary end points, independent of randomized group status.